 Here, we present the draft genome sequence of an actinobacterium, Dietzia sp. strain UCD-THP, isolated from a residential toilet handle.
 The assembly contains 3,915,613 bp.
 The genome sequences of only two other Dietzia species have been published, those of Dietzia alimentaria and Dietzia cinnamea.

-Flanagan, JC, Lang, JM, Darling, AE, Eisen, JA & Coil, DA 2013, 'Draft Genome Sequence of Curtobacterium flaccumfaciens Strain UCD-AKU (Phylum Actinobacteria).', Genome Announcements, vol. 1, no. 3, pp. 1-2.View/Download from: UTS OPUS or Publisher's site
+Flanagan, JC, Lang, JM, Darling, AE, Eisen, JA & Coil, DA 2013, 'Draft Genome Sequence of Curtobacterium flaccumfaciens Strain UCD-AKU (Phylum Actinobacteria).', Genome Announcements, vol. 1, no. 3, pp. 1-2.View/Download from: Publisher's site

 Here we present the draft genome of an actinobacterium, Curtobacterium flaccumfaciens strain UCD-AKU, isolated from a residential carpet.
 The genome assembly contains 3,692,614 bp in 130 contigs.
 This is the first member of the Curtobacterium genus to be sequenced.